Melbourne Mustangs: AIHL era

 2014 proved to be a breakout season for the Mustangs in the AIHL.
-It was the first season the Mustangs started without a new coach as Brad Vigon stayed on in charge of the Orange and Black.
+It was the first season the Mustangs started without a new coach as Brad Vigon stayed on in charge.
 The 8–3 pre-season exhibition loss to the Melbourne Ice proved to be a poor indicator for the season ahead.
 The 2014 season ended up a very close season with a number of teams competing for top spot and the H Newman Reid Trophy.
 The Mustangs for the first time were challenging for the regular season title along with the Ice, CBR Brave and Sydney Ice Dogs.
 In the end the Mustangs proved too good and clinched the title and H Newman Reid Trophy by finishing three points ahead of the Ice in first place.
-It was the Mustang's very first title and trophy and it qualified them for their first appearance at the AIHL finals weekend the following week.
+It was the Mustangs' very first title and trophy and it qualified them for their first appearance at the AIHL finals weekend the following week.
 On 30 August 2014, the Mustangs faced the Sydney Ice Dogs at a packed Icehouse for semi-final one.
 In a hard-fought match that swung one way and then the other, the Mustangs prevailed, 6–4, to clinch a maiden Goodall Cup final birth.
 Gibbs-Sjödin and Bourke both scored twice and set up two other goals with Gibbs-Sjödin named first star of the match.
 The Ice won semi-final two, which set up a derby for the final.
 Both head coaches agreed the derby final would have a significant positive effect on the sport and the league in Australia.
 Derby form leading into the Goodal Cup final was with the Ice, who despite finishing behind the Mustangs in the final standings in the regular season, had continued to dominate the derby head-to-head, winning three of four matches in 2014.
 The Mustangs showed why form guides don't tell the final story in the final.
 In front of 2,000 people, the Mustangs put on a master-class display to run out 6–1 victors over the Ice.
-Viktor Gibbs-Sjodin led the way for the Orange and Black with a hat trick of goals to his name, while goaltender Fraser Carson made 29 saves in the match.
+Viktor Gibbs-Sjodin led the way for the Mustangs with a hat trick of goals to his name, while goaltender Fraser Carson made 29 saves in the match.
 Gibbs-Sjodin was named finals MVP after the match and the Mustangs claimed their maiden AIHL championship and Goodall Cup.

 In 2015, the Mustangs could not repeat their previous season's successes and the team finished sixth in the league and missed out on finals.
 In November, Brad Vigon announced his resignation from the head coaching role at the Mustangs with immediate effect as he felt the competing commitments between the team and his family was too great.
 He expressed his gratitude to the Mustangs organisation and advised he would still be seen around the rink in the future.
 A couple of weeks later, Vigon was named new head coach of the Australian national team (The Mightyroos) by Ice Hockey Australia.